pbfrandsen/PWS-472-Labs/Lab 4- Final Project Proposal.md

 - the type of genetic data that you propose to use and where you have found it online
 - the genetic analyses that you are planning
 - how you plan to relate your project to conservation

+Please write this in paragraph form and include an Introduction and Materials and Methods (describing the analyses that you are proposing).